Mithraism: Membership

 Only male names appear in surviving inscribed membership lists.
 Historians including Cumont and Richard Gordon have concluded that the cult was for men only.

 The ancient scholar Porphyry refers to female initiates in Mithraic rites.

 The early 20th-century historian A.S.
 Geden wrote that this may be due to a misunderstanding.
 According to Geden, while the participation of women in the ritual was not unknown in the Eastern cults, the predominant military influence in Mithraism makes it unlikely in this instance.
 It has recently been suggested by David Jonathan that "Women were involved with Mithraic groups in at least some locations of the empire."

 Soldiers were strongly represented amongst Mithraists, and also merchants, customs officials and minor bureaucrats.
 Few, if any, initiates came from leading aristocratic or senatorial families until the 'pagan revival' of the mid-4th century; but there were always considerable numbers of freedmen and slaves.

 Ethics

 Clauss suggests that a statement by Porphyry, that people initiated into the Lion grade must keep their hands pure from everything that brings pain and harm and is impure, means that moral demands were made upon members of congregations.

 A passage in the Caesares of Julian the Apostate refers to "commandments of Mithras".

 Tertullian, in his treatise "On the Military Crown" records that Mithraists in the army were officially excused from wearing celebratory coronets on the basis of the Mithraic initiation ritual that included refusing a proffered crown, because "their only crown was Mithras".

 History and development

 Mithras before the Roman Mysteries

-According to the archaeologist Maarten Vermaseren, 1st century BCE evidence from Commagene demonstrates the "reverence paid to Mithras" but does not refer to "the mysteries".
+According to the archaeologist Maarten Vermaseren, evidence from Commagene from the 1st century BCE demonstrates the "reverence paid to Mithras" but does not refer to "the mysteries".